-Starting at the end of Bibbenluke Avenue in Duffys Forest, the Bibbenluke Trail continues south along the top of a ridge.
+Starting at the end of Bibbenluke Avenue in Duffys Forest, the Bibbenluke Trail continues south along the top of a ridge from the road.

 It’s fairly flat for the first 700m, until the remains of a gate and a timber National Parks sign is reached.
-The trail then descends fairly steeply.
+The Bibbenluke Trail then descends fairly steeply.

-Passing the base of an electricity pylon, the trail continues past the junction of another service trail that goes to the base of an electricity pylon.
+Passing the base of an electricity pylon, the trail continues past the junction of another service trail that goes to the another electricity pylon.
 The Bibbenluke Track goes a bit further before finishing near the bottom of the valley.

 A narrow bushwalking track continues for another few hundred metres, descending to Cowan Creek.

-Cowan Creek soon comes into view, before the track crosses a last section of ferns to reach the riverbank.
+Cowan Creek soon comes into view, before the Bibbenluke Track crosses a last section of ferns to reach the riverbank.

 There are a few people on the opposite side of Cowan Creek, where the more popular Sphinx Track meets the Warrimoo Track.
-There’s no-one around on my side, where a long, sandy beach meets the wide creek.
+There’s no-one around on my side of the creek, where a long, sandy beach meets the wide creek.

 To my left (upstream) there’s a rocky sandstone outcrop, with a rope used for jumping into the creek.